 This class builds on the content of HIM300, Introduction to Health Informatics by providing students an opportunity to synthesize knowledge for the design, maintenance, retrieval and uses of health data and health information.
 Prerequisite: HIM300.
 Majors Only.

 The course is designed to acquaint the student with the basic concepts of the diagnosis and management of common physical and mental illnesses.
 Presentations will focus on the clinical signs and symptoms of selected, common disease processes, the more commonly required procedures and tests needed to arrive at a diagnosis, and pharmacologic and other treatment modalities.
 Prerequisite: ANAT100, PPY254, HIM270.
 Majors only.

 415 Quality Improvement (3)

-Process for reviewing, monitoring, and evaluating health care services; assessment through selection of quality indicators, monitoring opportunities for improvement, evaluation of effectiveness; LEAN and Six Sigma; risk management; utilization review; critical paths; tracking/profiling; tools of QI; and The Joint Commission standards for performance improvement
+Process for reviewing, monitoring and evaluating health care services; assessment through selection of quality indicators, monitoring opportunities for improvement, evaluation of effectiveness; LEAN and Six Sigma; risk management; utilization review; critical paths; tracking and profiling; tools of QI; and The Joint Commission standards for performance improvement

 420 Research Design and Critique in Health Information Management (3)